aws-samples/natural-language-queries-for-datalakes/README.md

 Data Genie comes in two flavors:
 * a legacy version, which is a simplified version that helps beginners understand the workflow
-* the current version which more features, which contains more advanced algorithms
+* the current version with more features, which contains more advanced algorithms

 The legacy version contains only the original workflow:
 * Break user question into sub-questions